apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 **Installing InfluxDB:**

-	**As of Traffic Stats 1.4.0, InfluxDb 0.9.6 or higher is required.
-For InfluxDb versions less than 0.9.6 use Traffic Stats 1.3.0**
+	**As of Traffic Stats 1.8.0, InfluxDb 1.0.0 or higher is required.
+For InfluxDb versions less than 1.0.0 use Traffic Stats 1.7.x**

-	In order to store traffic stats data you will need to install InfluxDB.
-It is recommended InfluxDB be installed in a 3 server cluster; VMs are acceptable.
-The documentation for installing InfluxDB can be found on the InfluxDB `website <https://docs.influxdata.com/influxdb/latest/introduction/installation/>`_.
+	In order to store traffic stats data you will need to install `InfluxDB <https://docs.influxdata.com/influxdb/latest/introduction/installation/>`_.
+While not required, it is recommended to use some sort of high availability option like `Influx enterprise <https://portal.influxdata.com/>`_, `Influxdb Relay <https://github.com/influxdata/influxdb-relay>`_, or another `high availability option <https://www.influxdata.com/high-availability/>`_.

 **Installing Grafana:**

 	Grafana is used to display Traffic Stats/InfluxDB data in Traffic Ops.
 Grafana is typically run on the same server as Traffic Stats but this is not a requirement.
-Grafana can be installed on any server that can access InfluxDB and be accessed by Traffic Ops.
-Documentation on installing Grafana can be found `here <http://docs.grafana.org/installation/>`_.
+Grafana can be installed on any server that can access InfluxDB and can be accessed by Traffic Ops.
+Documentation on installing Grafana can be found on the `Grafana website <http://docs.grafana.org/installation/>`_.

 Configuration
 =========================